hopeatina/neuromosaic/docs/guides/getting-started.md

 ---
 title: "Getting Started"
-description: "Set up NeuroMosaic and run your first architecture exploration"
+description: "Set up Neuromosaic and run your first architecture exploration"
 ---

 <Note>
-  Welcome to NeuroMosaic!
+  Welcome to Neuromosaic!
 This guide will help you set up the platform and run your first neural architecture exploration experiment.
   Some features described here are planned for future releases.

+  View the full documentation at [https://neuromosaic.mintlify.app/](https://neuromosaic.mintlify.app/)
 </Note>

 ## Quick Setup